SacraDoctrina/SacraDoctrina/Dogmatics/Learning Process.md

         * Karl Barth: eisegesis vs. exegesis

-        “My reply is that, if I have a system, that is limited to a recognition of what Kierkegaard called the ‘infinite qualitative distinction’ between time and eternity. ...
-‘God is in heaven, and thou art on earth.’
-The relation between such a God and such a man ... is for me the theme of the Bible and the essence of philosophy.
+        “My reply is that, if I have a system, that is limited to a recognition of what **Kierkegaard** called the **‘infinite qualitative distinction’ between time and eternity**. ... **‘God is in heaven, and thou art on earth.’** The relation between such a God and such a man ... is for me the theme of the Bible and the essence of philosophy.
 Philosophers name this KRISIS of human perception – the Prime Cause: the Bible beholds at the same cross-roads – the figure of Jesus Christ.”[^10]

         * Friedrich Schleiermacher

             1. authorial intention:

-            Schleiermacher: “The task [of hermeneutics] is this, to understand the discourse just as well and even better than its creator.”[^11]
+            Schleiermacher: “**The task [of hermeneutics] is this, to understand the discourse just as well and even better than its creator.**”[^11]

-            Schleiermacher: “One must keep in mind that what was written was often written in a different day and age from the one in which the interpreter lives; it is the primary task of interpretation not to understand an ancient text in view of modern thinking, but to rediscover the original relationship between the writer and his audience.”[^12]
+            Schleiermacher: “One must keep in mind that what was written was often written in a different day and age from the one in which the interpreter lives; **it is the primary task of interpretation not to understand an ancient text in view of modern thinking, but to rediscover the original relationship between the writer and his audience.**”[^12]

             2. Grammatical Interpretation + Psychological Interpretation